Difference Between 後で・後に・後は: Three Ways to Say “After” in Japanese

 The use of の後

-名詞の後で and 名詞の後に can often be interchangeable, but 後に sounds more formal or abstract.
+The patterns 名詞の後で and 名詞の後に are interchangeable in many situations, although 後に sounds more formal or abstract.

 For example: